callmehiphop/backend/README.md

 var backend = require('mocked-backend');
 ```

-**Note:** backend is only intended to be used within a browser, an npm option
+**Note:** backend is only intended to be used within a browser, a CJS module format
 is available for things like browserify

 ### bower